 Here I start my blog with Bali and Gili Islands which amazed me in just 9 days with its extremely friendly people, nature, temples, rice terraces, monkeys, spa saloons, greenery, turtles and magnificent underground and the peace it offers to its visitors.

-The weather is quite rainy between November and March, however, it was still humid when we were there in February.
-Showers are not a problem at all, and it doesn’t seem to affect the daily life.
+The weather is generally rainy between November and March, however, it was still humid when we were there in February.
+Bali showers are not a problem at all, and it doesn’t seem to affect the daily life.
 Everyone ride their motorcycles around the town and nobody seems to be bothered by the rain.
-If you visit Bali during these times, don’t forget to take your umbrella with you, or borrow one from the hotel.
+If you visit Bali during these times, don’t forget to take your umbrella with you, or borrow one from your hotel.

 When you go up to the north, you will see dark coloured sands on the beach as the volcanic Batur Mountain is located there.
 The Mount Batur is known as a sacred mountain and stands at 1,717 m above the sea level.
 We didn’t have a chance to see it but I’ve heard it’s good for trekking and for those who seek to push their physical limits.

 The most common food is Nasi Goreng (fried rice), all kinds of seafood and pork.
 For sure, you’ll have lots of spices and vegetables within your meal.
 Speaking of pork, almost 100% of Balinese people are Hindu while Indonesia is a Muslim country.
 All houses have their own temples, and religious celebrations are very common.
 There are lots of temple ceremonies, and you can see offerings in front of all shops, restaurants and even beaches.
 Offerings consist of rice, flowers, drinks placed on a banana leaf.
 So better watch where you step.

-Temples are usually very colourful.
-The animal figures in front of temples represent Hindu gods, covered by black&white cotton.
-Here, black represents the bad and white the good as Hindus pray for both bad and good.
+Temples are very colourful.
+The animal figures in front of temple entrances represent Hindu gods, covered by black and white cotton.
+Here, black represents the bad, and white reprdents the good as Hindus pray for both bad and good.
 They believe if they prey for both, then the bad wouldn’t harm them.